PPerezdeMadrid/ChestCT-GAN/README.md

      python main_pipeline.py
      ```

     > To do this automatically, you can use the `setup_and_run` script, which will launch the interface at `http://127.0.0.1:8080`, download the dataset, and initialize the pipeline.
+(Only for linux)

    * In the final demonstration, the interface will be deployed on an **AWS EC2 instance**, and the pipeline will run on a **Kubernetes cluster**.
 Both components can operate independently.